 |Kenneth Goldstein Award for Lifetime Academic Leadership|

 This award is named for Kenneth Goldstein (1927-1995), chair and for many years the guiding force behind the Department of Folklore and Folklife at the University of Pennsylvania.
 It recognizes outstanding abilities and achievement by a living scholar in academic leadership relating to folklore.
 "Leadership" includes folklore program development, organizational and center development, teaching, and advising.
-The awardee is honored at the American Folklore Society annual meeting, and is given a $500 prize, a certificate, and lifetime membership in the Society.
+The awardee is honored at the American Folklore Society annual meeting, and is given a certificate and a $500 honorarium.

 nominate a candidate for the award, please submit (as a single PDF) a

 cover letter and supporting materials detailing the rationale